Matilda of Flanders: Queen of England

-Matilda and William had nine or ten children together.
-He is believed to have been faithful to her and neither he or she are known to have produced a child outside their marriage; there is no evidence of any illegitimate children born to William.
-Despite her royal duties, Matilda was deeply invested in her children's well-being.
-All were known for being remarkably educated.
-Her daughters were educated and taught to read Latin at Sainte-Trinité in Caen, founded by Matilda and William in response to the recognition of their marriage.
-For her sons, she secured Lanfranc, Archbishop of Canterbury of whom she was an ardent supporter.
-Both she and William approved of the Archbishop's desire to revitalise the Church.

 William was furious when he discovered she sent large sums of money to their exiled son Robert.
 She effected a truce between them at Easter 1080.

 She stood as godmother for Matilda of Scotland, who would become Queen of England after marrying Matilda's son Henry I. During the christening, the baby pulled Queen Matilda's headdress down on top of herself, which was seen as an omen that the younger Matilda would be queen some day as well.